 I journaled dialogues between my wounded Inner Child and My Sacred Inner Beloved, the endearing name I gave to the Holy Spirit.
 I poured out my misery to my Sacred Inner Beloved, and He responded with the most loving adoration I have ever experienced.
 He wrote me love letters that surpassed anything I could expect from a man.
 I was courting my Sacred Inner Beloved, or was it He who was wooing me?

 I walked every morning at Lake Lanier.
 It was there at the waters edge that I felt closest to God.

 I needed to set good boundaries and establish good self-care routines.
 I needed to say “yes” only when it was good for me, and assert a firm “no” to people and activities that were not good for me.

 Slowly I began to recover.
 I came to know myself better as I deepened my relationship with my Sacred Inner Beloved.
-I understood my temperament as a Highly Sensitive Person and an introvert, and I learned to trust myself.
-This helped me form relationships with others who could truly support me.
+I understood my temperament as a Highly Sensitive Person and an introvert.
+I learned to trust myself.
+This helped me form relationships with others who would truly support me.
 I posted a guardian at the door to my heart who proclaimed a loud “no” to emotional or physical abuse.

 God healed me day after day, like gentle rain soaking into the Earth.

 Like the Phoenix rising from the ashes, parts of my old personality melted away, and a new identity slowly emerged.

 My Dark Night of the Soul led me to my Authentic Self, reborn into wholeness.